 * Click here for rating key

-Black Rabbit Restaurant Review: Every part of Edgefield has its charms.
-The re-purposed 74-acre estate (formerly a poorhouse, circa 1911) features a multitude of attractions ranging from a concert venue to a hotel, and a casual brewpub amidst lovely gardens.
-But for an elegant dining experience, Black Rabbit is the ideal choice.
+Black Rabbit Restaurant Review: This repurposed 74-acre estate (formerly a circa 1911 poorhouse) features a multitude of attractions ranging from a concert venue to a hotel, plus a casual brewpub surrounded by lovely gardens.
+It's also home to the McMenamin empire's most ambitious restaurant.
 Its rustic dining room blends early American and turn-of-the-century touches with contemporary flair.
 The kitchen uses seasonal fruits, vegetables and herbs from Edgefield's organic gardens.
 Dinner choices may range from a green bean and mushroom salad with truffle vinaigrette to seared sea scallops with smoked bacon, or lemon ricotta ravioli and slow-cooked wild boar with chestnut purée.
-For breakfast or brunch, try the breakfast sandwich: a croissant filled with scrambled eggs, ham, avocado and Gruyère, or the house-smoked salmon hash.
+For breakfast or brunch, try the breakfast sandwich: a flaky croissant filled with scrambled eggs, ham, avocado and Gruyère, or simply order the house-smoked salmon hash.
 The estate boasts its own coffee roaster, distillery and winery --- go for the Pinot Gris or Cabernet --- and, of course, its best-known product, house-brewed beers.